stroxler/pyre-notes-and-tools/pycon-2025/dynamic-vs-static-v1.md

 Duck typing and the static type system
 - The initial static type system had no support
 - PEP 544 added support but there's a gap:
-  - Protcols require explicit declaration, so even if they work it's no longer just adding annotations to code
+  - Protocols require explicit declaration, so even if they work it's no longer just adding annotations to code
   - You can't declare duck-type compatibility with existing classes

-Examples in the wild
-- cupy and cuDF duck type numpy and pandas classes with GPU-accellerated versions
-- FakeTensor in torch dynamo duck types Tensor, not permitted

 ## Dynamic Pattern 2: Heterogeneous Collections (5 minutes)

-Idiomatic dynamically-typed Python makes wide use of built-in-data structures
+Idiomatic dynamically-typed Python makes wide use of built-in data structures
 - Common for data ingestion, consuming json APIs or configuration
 - DataFrames, which are only partially typed - type checkers don't understand the column types
 - Can be a core part of an implementation (example - maybe a tiny interpreter, or minikanren?)

-Statically typed python doesn't support code that relies on heterogenious containers well
+Statically typed python doesn't support code that relies on heterogeneous containers well
 - Typed dicts can help with dicts, but not sets or lists
-- Big unions are hard to work with, and even if you narrow types the narrows may not carry
+- Big unions are hard to work with, and even if you narrow types the narrowing may not persist
 - Mutable containers are invariant, and often existing logic uses them covariantly
   - You can sometimes get around this by using Sequence or Mapping, but not always